cwdbutler/Quickpics/server/README.md

 - Pagination on posts and saved posts
 - Optional user argument on posts

 One of my main goals for this project was to learn TypeScript and try out using a GraphQL API.
 I used [TypeGraphQL](https://github.com/MichalLytek/type-graphql) to build the schema using a code-first approach.
-The learning curve was steep initially as the decorator-heavy syntax was quite overwhelming, but after getting used to it I found it very intuitive (or at least the simpler features I was using were).
+The learning curve was steep initially as the decorator-heavy syntax was quite overwhelming, but after getting used to it I found it very intuitive.
 [Apollo server](https://github.com/apollographql/apollo-server) was a no brainer here as it seemed to be the most popular choice, and can use apollo-express which enables Express middleware I am used to such as [express-session](https://github.com/expressjs/session), with which I used [connect-redis](https://github.com/tj/connect-redis) to use a Redis database for super fast user session storage.
 I then used PostgresQL because it is good for modelling relational data (I initially wanted to implement every part of Instagram including followers) and [Prisma ORM](https://github.com/prisma/prisma) as it was a pleasure to work with in my last project and the documentation is great, however this time I did run into a few of it's limitations as described in the [Database Schema](#database-schema) section below.

 Another goal was to learn about handling images and sending them across the web.
 That was definitely more difficult client side as here on the server [graphql-upload](https://github.com/jaydenseric/graphql-upload) and the AWS SDK abstracted things quite a bit - except for when it came to testing.
 The images are stored in an AWS S3 Bucket which I made publically accessible for GET requests, but only my IAM verified user (this application) can do PUT POST and DELETE.
 I also use a separate bucket for testing as to avoid confusion, but most of the data in the development environment is seeded using the [seed file](https://github.com/ConorButler/Quickpics/blob/main/server/prisma/seed.ts) using stock images.

 # Tests

 I've written tests which run GraphQL requests against the API.
 I do not mock prisma or test any code logic invidiually for complexity's sake, but I've made my best attempts to make the tests high quality.
 For instance I mocked the call to AWS when uploading a file, and wipe the test database after each testing suite.
 For testing sessions I just pass in a mock session object with a user id.

-I tried to be as thorough as possible with regards to edge cases; some examples include forbidden usernames that match routes in the Nextjs app and testing all paths for requests that involve authenticatin or authorisation, as shown below:
+I tried to be as thorough as possible with regards to edge cases; some examples include forbidden usernames that match routes in the Nextjs app and testing all paths for requests that involve authentication or authorisation, as shown below:

 ![All tests](https://i.gyazo.com/6865b9c0015c98633c8313a5d330b7d3.png)